kubernetes-sigs/gateway-api/site-src/blog/2023/0829-welcome-mesh.md

 We are thrilled to announce the v0.8.0 release of Gateway API!
-With this release, Gateway API support for service mesh has reached [Experimental status][status], and the Gateway and HTTPRoute resources gain some new capabilities.
+With this release, Gateway API support for service mesh has reached [Experimental status][status], we've introduced CEL validation and a `Mesh` conformance profile, and we've made some changes to the GEP process.
 We look forward to your feedback!

 We're especially delighted to announce that Kuma 2.3+, Linkerd 2.14+, and Istio 1.16+ are all fully-conformant implementations of the Gateway API